Deep Learning for Free-Hand Sketch: A Survey: Conclusion

 \section{Conclusion}

 This survey reviewed the landscape of contemporary deep-learning based sketch research.
 We introduced the unique aspects of sketch in terms of sketch-specific challenges and diverse potential representations, and analyzed both existing datasets and existing methods in terms of a rich ecosystem of uni-modal and multi-modal sketch analysis tasks.
 We discussed open problems and under-studied research directions throughout.
-Finally, to support future sketch-based research we contribute \torchsketch{} as an efficient and full featured open-source implementation of several \sota sketch-oriented deep learning techniques.
 We hope this survey will help new researchers and practitioners get up to speed, provide a convenient reference for sketch experts, and encourage future progress in this exciting field.

 \ifCLASSOPTIONcaptionsoff

 \fi